Joshua Bennett

-Joshua Bennett is an American author, professor and artist.
+Joshua Bennett is an American author, professor, and artist.
 He is a Professor of Literature and Distinguished Chair of Humanities at Massachusetts Institute of Technology.

-Bennett's research and teaching interests include 20th and 21st century African American literature, animality studies, affect theory, black poetics, and environmental studies.
+His research and teaching interests include 20th and 21st century African American literature, animality studies, affect theory, black poetics, and environmental studies.

 Bennett is a Guggenheim Fellow and has received fellowships from the National Endowment for the Arts, MIT, the Ford Foundation, and the Society of Fellows at Harvard University.
+He received the Whiting Award in 2021.

 Education

 Bennett earned a Bachelor of Arts in both English and Africana Studies from the University of Pennsylvania in 2010.
 Bennett then completed an M.A. in Theatre Performance Studies at the University of Warwick in the UK, where he was a Marshall Scholar in 2011.
 From Princeton University, he received his M.A. and Ph.D. in English, in 2013 and 2016, respectively.

 Career

 From 2016 to 2019, Bennett was a Junior Fellow in the Society of Fellows at Harvard University.
 After his time at Harvard, he joined the faculty of Dartmouth College as the Mellon Assistant Professor of English and Creative Writing.
 From 2021 to 2023, he was a full professor of English and Creative Writing at Dartmouth College.
 In 2023, he joined Massachusetts Institute of Technology as a Professor of Literature and Distinguished Chair of Humanities.